 - Code: MAD

-The Moroccan Dirham is an ancient African currency that has been around for more than 100 years.
-It is the official currency of Morocco and its neighbouring countries in the Western Sahara region.
+The Moroccan Dirham has a rich history as an African currency that has been in use for over a century.
+It serves as the official currency of Morocco and neighbouring countries in the Western Sahara region.

 5. Botswana Pula

 - Currency Name: Pula

 - Code: BWP

 On our list of the highest-valued currencies in Africa, the Pula ranks at number 5.
 It’s worth noting that the currency of Botswana is tied to the South African Rand.

 Botswana, situated in Southern Africa, boasts of a robust economy and a stable democracy.
 The country has been using the Pula currency for more than 45 years since gaining independence from Britain.